stroeer/stroeer-videoplayer-plugin-endcard/README.md

 Callback which is triggered when user clicks on "Anhalten"-button.

+### `onPlayCallback` - Function

+Callback which is triggered when a new video is played no matter via click or via revolverplay

 ### `dataKeyMap` - Object

 Object to map keys of API data structure.